 More than just miles

-In 2015, the Emissions Database of Global Atmospheric Research (EDGAR) registered food supply system emissions amounting to a great 18 Gt CO2e yr−1 (gigatons of equivalent carbon dioxide) and accounting for 34% of total greenhouse gas emissions.
+In 2015, the Emissions Database of Global Atmospheric Research (EDGAR) registered food supply system emissions amounting to 18 Gt CO2e yr−1 (gigatons of equivalent carbon dioxide), accounting for 34% of total greenhouse gas emissions.
 Food transport only accounted for a mere 4.8% of this system’s carbon footprint.
-Broad studies around the world, like the pioneering research done in Carnegie Mellon University in 2008, have echoed that these emissions largely originated from other points of the food supply chain.
-The carbon cost of transportation seems wee next to that of production, storage, processing, retail and cooking.
+Broad studies worldwide, like the pioneering research done at Carnegie Mellon University in 2008, have echoed that these emissions largely originated from other points of the food supply chain.
+The carbon cost of transportation seems to be next to that of production, storage, processing, retail and cooking.

-Despite the numbers, everything counts when it comes to dealing with the perils of the climate crisis.
-Food miles can still be targeted to help bring down carbon emissions but it is not as plain as just ‘eating local’.
+Despite the numbers, everything counts when dealing with the perils of the climate crisis.
+Food miles can still be targeted to help bring down carbon emissions, but it is not as plain as just ‘eating local’.
 For example, studies such as the one done by Saunders and his team (2006) found that for a consumer in the cold UK, the carbon footprint of tomatoes being driven from sunny Spain was seen to be less than a third of those grown in local heated greenhouses.
-Similarly, sheep raised on New Zealand farms powered by hydroelectricity posed a far less carbon cost than turning to a local farm in England to get lamb.
+Similarly, sheep raised on New Zealand farms powered by hydroelectricity posed a far lower carbon cost than turning to a local farm in England to get lamb.

 What is our part?

 We need to recognise that the environmental impact of a food product relies rather on the embedded greenhouse gases of its entire life cycle and not just the distance it has travelled.
-For example, it is evident that the carbon cost of food transportation is minute compared to the energy used in its production.
-Thus, the most comprehensive way to contribute to sustainable eating and reducing one’s carbon footprint would be by opting out of foods that are energy intensive to produce like most animal products.
-Plant-based diets are extremely sustainable with their low production footprints and adding variety in diets can also help reduce the risk in food security.
+For example, the carbon cost of food transportation is minute compared to the energy used in its production.
+Thus, the most comprehensive way to contribute to sustainable eating and reducing one’s carbon footprint would be to opt out of energy-intensive foods to produce like most animal products.
+Plant-based diets are extremely sustainable with their low production footprints, and adding variety to diets can also help reduce food security risks.

-It is evident that food miles are not a reliable metric of sustainability and instead must be considered in concert with the other larger factors in the food supply chain.
-Although it would not be wise to discount them entirely.
+It is evident that food miles are not a reliable sustainability metric and must be considered in concert with the other larger factors in the food supply chain.
+However, it would not be wise to discount them entirely.
 Shopping locally can make a meaningful impact in boosting local economies, building cohesive communities and self-reliance.
-It still might not be worthwhile to cut off imports entirely either, as that would mean depriving communities across the world of their sources of income.
+It still might not be worthwhile to cut off imports entirely either, as that would mean depriving communities worldwide of their sources of income.